Pseudonephthea

 Pseudonephthea is a genus of corals containing the only species Pseudonephthea liltvedi, or the stalked cauliflower soft coral.
 It is a cnidarian that is endemic to the coast of South Africa.

 Description

 Colonies, which may consist of several stems, rise from a single base.
 The colonies range between 56 mm and 110 mm in size.
 They form erect, cauliflower-like forms with the polyps closely clustered at the ends of short, narrow branches.
 The bundles of polyps are supported by cup-like structures and do not have.
-The colonies are variable in colour and usually range from white ir pale beige to pink and orange.
+The colonies are variable in colour and usually range from white or pale beige to pink and orange.

 They may look similar to species belonging to Eunephthya.
 Eunephthya species, however, have branches of equal width (opposed to a range of ranch thicknesses found in Pseudonephthea liltvedi).

 Distribution and habitat

 This species is endemic to the Benguela region off the west coast of South Africa.
 They lack zooxanthellae, which allows them to grow in deeper regions as they do not rely on the associated photosynthesis for sustenance.
 They are found in temperate waters at a depth of 20-2000 m.